-AFH 001HUMANANATOMYANDPHYSIOLOGY2 credits2 credits60 hoursThis course discusses the general concepts of the form and function of the body, its cells, tissues, organs, and systems.
-If provides students with an understanding of the structure and function of human body systems, such as the nervous system, the musculoskeletation of the special senses, among other structure and function of human body systems, such as the nervous system, the affect AFH 002 HUMAN ANATOMY AND PHYSIOLOGY 3 credits (90 hours) This course discusses the general concepts of the form and function of the body, its cells, tissues, organs, and systems.
+AFH 001 HUMAN ANATOMY AND PHYSIOLOGY

+This course discusses the general concepts of the form and function of the body, its cells, tissues, organs, and systems.
 It provides students with an understanding of the structure and function of human body systems, such as the nervous system, the musculoskeletal system, the endocrine system, and the special senses, among others.
+It also studies the physiological conditions that affect humans.

+AFH 002 HUMAN ANATOMY AND PHYSIOLOGY

+This course discusses the general concepts of the form and function of the body, its cells, tissues, organs, and systems.
+It provides students with an understanding of the structure and function of human body systems, such as the nervous system, the musculoskeletal system, the endocrine system, and the special senses, among others.
 In addition, the physiological conditions that affect human beings are studied.

-APC 001 ETHICAL, LEGAL, AND ADMINISTRATI 3 credits (90 hours) The course discusses current laws, regulations, and ethical aspects in the provision of services to elderly and/or disabled individuals, including the regulation of elder care centers, HIPAA law, and abuse or violence, among others.
+APC 001 ETHICAL, LEGAL, AND ADMINISTRATION ASPECTS

+The course discusses current laws, regulations, and ethical aspects in the provision of services to elderly and/or disabled individuals, including the regulation of elder care centers, HIPAA law, and abuse or violence, among others.
 Emphasis is placed on the competencies, roles, and responsibilities of caregivers in different work settings within a multidisciplinary team, while maintaining confidentiality and ethics.
 It includes basic concepts and skills in the administration of different types of care centers for this population.

-APC 002 HEALTH, SAFETY, AND HYGIENE 4 credits (120 hours) The course aims to provide knowledge, techniques, skills, and abilities in practical concepts related to client health, safety, and hygiene.
+APC 002 HEALTH, SAFETY, AND HYGIENE

+The course aims to provide knowledge, techniques, skills, and abilities in practical concepts related to client health, safety, and hygiene.
 It includes personal hygiene and grooming, body mechanics, infection prevention, active and passive movements, ambulation, transfer, ulcer prevention, taking vital signs and weight, and setting up the patient unit, among others.

-APC 003 FUNDAMENTAL CONCEPTS OF GERONTOLOGY 3 credits (90 hours) This course studies the aging process from a biological, social, and psychological perspective.
+APC 003 FUNDAMENTAL CONCEPTS OF GERONTOLOGY

+This course studies the aging process from a biological, social, and psychological perspective.
 Emphasis is placed on the normal life cycle, behavioral patterns, and physical and mental changes.
 Support for the prevention, management, and care of aging adults based on emotional, mental, social, and physical behavioral characteristics, among others, is discussed.